ucsd-cse11-s20/exam1/README.md

 - It should return `false` when `match`ing an `ImageData` with keywords `"no fruit here"`

 Then, create an `EitherQuery` object.
-Demonstrate using this query on two different `ImageData` inputs, once returning `true` and once returning `false`.
+Demonstrate using this query's `matches` method on two different `ImageData` inputs, once returning `true` and once returning `false`.

 ### Task 4 – Video